2009: The weather was ideal for growing ripe grapes!

 COLOUR: White gold with silvery-grey highlights.

-BOUQUET: Citrus (pink grapefruit) with hints of frangipane, almond paste, and fresh butter.
+NOSE: Citrus (pink grapefruit) with hints of frangipane, almond paste, and fresh butter.

 PALATE: Fresh, vibrant, and vivacious with flavours of preserved lemon, spice, spicy oak, and salt.
 Mouthwateringly good.
 Delicious.